Transfer of Learning in PE: Why It Matters and How to Teach It

 4. Prompt Student Reflection

-“Where else have you used this skill before?” or “What other sport might use this type of motion?”
+“Where else have you used this skill before?” or “What other sport might use this same type of motion?”

 5. Display Skill Transfer Posters in Your Space